COEHS Centers and Institutes

-We achieve this goal through interdisciplinary collaborations on projects with UNM faculty, New Mexico state agencies, and community stakeholders and constituents in and outside the COE.
+We achieve this goal through interdisciplinary collaborations on projects with UNM faculty, New Mexico state agencies, and community stakeholders and constituents in and outside the COEHS.
 These collaborations help the MEC foster programs and activities that support teachers and practitioners, promote social, economic, and curricular justice, and advance research, reflection, and critical dialogue among these groups.
 The MEC also collaborates with individual researchers on several externally funded research projects and, in partnership with the UNM Health Sciences Center Office for Diversity, hosts an annual STEAM-H Community Learning Academy (CLA) – a one-to-two-day professional development series for teachers, parents, and school administrators.

 Comadre a Comadre

 Affiliation: Department of Health, Exercise and Sports Science

 Director: Dr. Elba L. Saavedra Ferrer (firstname.lastname@example.org)